badadiss/iot-arduino-weather-station/README.md

-# IoT-arduino-weather-station
+# arduino-weather-station

 This application connects an Arduino that reads data from sensors* (temperature and humidity in this case) to a PHP application that stores the information on a Database and displays it with a Javascript library specific for Data Visualization.
+(D3.js)

-## Getting Started
+## For Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisities

 - Arduino with ehternet shield or other network interface
-- Apache Web Server
+- Apache Web Server WAMP or LAMP
 - MySQL Database Server

 The web application can run within a local area network, with the help of XAMP application stack (on linux) or WAMP (on windows), but the server needs to be configured to accept local IP's.
 Or, like i did, on a server located outside your home network.